PhotoboothProject/photobooth/README.md

   - Pictures can be directly downloaded from the gallery.
   - Print feature.
     - Optional: Print a frame on your picture
-      (replace `resources/img/frames/frame.png` with a frame of your choice).
     - Optional: Print text on your picture.
     - Optional: Print QR-Code on the right side of your picture.
   - Pictures can be sent via e-mail.
-  - LivePreview (uses device cam).
+  - LivePreview (via device cam or from stream URL).
   - Event specific (e.g. wedding, birthday) config to show a symbol (e.g. heart) between some text on the start page.
   - Green screen keying (chroma keying).